India men's national volleyball team

 The India men's national volleyball team represents India in international volleyball competitions.
 It is managed by the Volleyball Federation of India and is currently sponsored by Sahara India Pariwar and Asics.

 The Indian volleyball team has had a rollercoaster ride in its history.
 Although they have never qualified for the Olympics, they have appeared in the World Championship twice.

 Despite having little to no presence at the world stage in its history, the team has enjoyed some success at the continental level by clinching a silver medal and two bronze medals at the Asian Games.
-After the decline post 1980s, the team has fared well at the recently introduced Asian Cup competition, receiving a silver and a bronze medal so far.
+After the decline after the 1980s, the team has fared well at the recently introduced Asian Cup competition, receiving a silver and a bronze medal so far.

 History

 Pre-Independence

 Though the game was played informally for a long time, the first interstate volleyball tournament was held in 1936 by the Indian Olympic Association (IOA).